WebReflection/gc-hook/README.md

   <summary><strong>Primitives</strong></summary>
   <div markdown=1>

-In case you need to relate a specific object to a unique id (*coindindent* use case) and you don't need to ever unregister the held reference / id internally:
+In case you need to relate a specific object to a unique id (*[coincident](https://github.com/WebReflection/coincident)* use case) and you don't need to ever unregister the held reference / id internally:

 ```js
 import { create } from 'gc-hook';